 5. Leaky Air Duct

 In a central AC, a leak in your air ducts can also cause the unit to blow warm air.
 Unfortunately, air duct leaks are hard to find manually.
 Even if you manage to locate the leaks, you are not supposed to fix them by yourself.
+You need to hire a professional to do the job.

 If you call an HVAC contractor and tell them about the possibility of leaky air ducts, they will come with the right equipment to do so.
 After they locate the leaks, they will inform you and offer you the correct solution.